Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 Endpoints can be pointed to a specific [**Snapshot**]({{config.site_url}}ai/resources/deploy/snapshots/).
 This makes it possible to easily deploy different versions of your Virtual Agent.

+While an Endpoint is active, you can replace or remove a Snapshot.
+In this case, you need to take into account that there may still be active sessions running on the Endpoint using the old Snapshot.

+This is especially important to know when you have configuration in which sessions never expire, for example, when using a Webchat Endpoint and [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md).
+Without modifications sessions started with Persistent History enabled will not automatically expire.

+When an old Snapshot is replaced with a new one, or is deleted, the following rules will be applied to the active session:

+- If the old Snapshot was replaced and not deleted, the active session will continue with the old Snapshot.
+The reason is that the system cannot recognize if the new Snapshot contains the same Flows and Nodes where the user might be active in their session.
+- If the old Snapshot was deleted, the session will be reset, and the new Snapshot will be used.

 ##### Override Snapshot Connections